How to Become a Special Education Teacher

 Special education teachers need to be able to explain concepts in terms students with learning disabilities can understand.

 Special education teachers in public schools are required to have at least a bachelor’s degree and a state-issued certification or license.
 Private schools typically require teachers to have a bachelor’s degree, but teachers are not required to be licensed or certified.
-For information about teacher preparation programs and certification requirements, visit Teach.org—previously known as Teacher Education and Compensation Help, or contact your state’s board of education.
+For information about teacher preparation programs and certification requirements, visit Teach.org or contact your state’s board of education.

 All states require special education teachers in public schools to have at least a bachelor’s degree.
-Some of these teachers major in elementary education or a content area, such as math or chemistry, and minor in special education.
-Others complete a degree specifically in special education.
+Some earn a degree specifically in special education.
+Others major in elementary education or a content area, such as math or science, with a minor in special education.

 In a program leading to a bachelor’s degree in special education, prospective teachers learn about the different types of disabilities and how to present information so that students will understand.
 These programs typically include fieldwork, such as student teaching.
-Some states require special education teachers to complete a master’s degree in special education, to become fully certified.
+To become fully certified, some states require special education teachers to complete a master’s degree in special education.

 Teachers in private schools do not need to meet state requirements.
 However, private schools may prefer to hire teachers who have at least a bachelor’s degree in special education.